The Restructuring Review: Indonesia

 Overview of restructuring and insolvency activity

-Based on the court case tracking system (SIPP) for five commercial courts (Central Jakarta, Medan, Semarang, Surabaya and Makassar), in 2019, 129 bankruptcy petitions and 346 suspension of payments (PKPU) petition filings were recorded.
+Based on the court case tracking system (SIPP) for five commercial courts (Central Jakarta, Medan, Semarang, Surabaya and Makassar), in 2021, 117 bankruptcy petitions and 625 suspension of debt payment obligations (PKPU) petition filings were recorded.
 In 2020, there were 114 bankruptcy petitions and 635 PKPU cases in total.
-It is evident that the number of bankruptcy petitions filed dropped slightly from 129 in 2019 to 114 in 2020.
-PKPU petition filings almost doubled from 346 in 2019 to 635 in 2020.
+It is evident that the number of bankruptcy petitions filed increased slightly from 114 in 2020 to 117 in 2021.
+PKPU petition filings dropped slightly from 635 in 2020 to 625 in 2021.

-If the number of cases in 2019, 2020 and 2021 is examined over the same period (January to the end of April), bankruptcy petition filings were 52, 35 and 49 respectively, while PKPU petition filings were 133, 144 and 279 in those years.2 This shows that PKPU legal recourse is more popular than bankruptcy as a means of debt restructuring in Indonesia.
+If the number of cases in 2019, 2020, 2021 and 2022 is examined over the same period (January to the end of April), bankruptcy petition filings were 52, 35, 47 and 34, respectively, and PKPU petition filings were 133, 144, 282 and 155 in those years.2 This shows that PKPU legal recourse is still more popular than bankruptcy as a means of debt restructuring in Indonesia.

 General introduction to the restructuring and insolvency legal framework

-Both are intertwined, for on the one hand, restructuring can emerge from bankruptcy proceedings, which are primarily designed to facilitate liquidation; on the other, liquidation can be the result of PKPU proceedings, designed mainly for reorganisation and the continuation of a business.
+Both are intertwined as, on the one hand, restructuring can emerge from bankruptcy proceedings, which are primarily designed to facilitate liquidation, whereas, on the other, liquidation can be the result of PKPU proceedings, which are designed mainly for reorganisation and the continuation of a business.

 The IBL provides that bankruptcy or PKPU proceedings can be initiated by:

 - the public prosecutor, if it is in the public interest;